World Links

 What is a link?#

-Links, or more properly world links (depicted in blue in Fig. 4), can be seen as communication channels between a robot on the Matrix side and an entity on the World side, which could be a human user or an algorithm.
-For example, we could establish a link to a Duckiebot vehicle inside the environment so that we can control it using a joystick from outside the engine, or attach an algorithm for autonomous driving, etc.
+Links, or more properly world links (depicted in blue in Fig. 4), can be seen as communication channels between a robot on the matrix side and an entity on the world side, which could be either a (human) user or an algorithm.
+For example, we could establish a link to a Duckiebot inside the environment to take control of it using a joystick from outside the engine, or attach an algorithm to it for autonomous driving, etc.

-Links are bidirectional, and can carry sensory data from inside the engine out to the world, for example camera images or wheel encoders’ readings, or relay commands from the world to the robot inside the engine.
+Links are bidirectional, and can carry sensory data from inside the engine out to the world, such as camera images or wheel encoder readings, or relay commands from the world to the robot inside the engine.

 Establish a link#